irjudson/commands/switch/README.md

-# nitrogen-switchCommand
+# nitrogen-switch

-This module adds switchCommand functionality to an application, service, or admin tool.
+This module adds support for switchCommand and switchStatus messages to a Nitrogen application or service.
+It also provides the SwitchManager class for interpreting message streams and driving the attached device.

-## Other Projects
+## How to use

-1. [service](https://github.com/nitrogenjs/service): The core Nitrogen service responsible for managing users, devices, and messaging between them.
+1. Add "nitrogen-switch" to the package.json for your service or application.
-2. [client](https://github.com/nitrogenjs/client): The client library for building Nitrogen devices and applications.
+2. `npm install`

-3. [admin](https://github.com/nitrogenjs/admin): An administrative tool for managing the Nitrogen service.
+For browser based applications, add this module to the Nitrogen service.
+The service will automatically mixin this into the client library that is provided to the browser.